fredrikmagnus/RL-for-Inverted-Pendulum/README.md

 # Reinforcement Learning for the Inverted Pendulum Problem

 This project explores the application of various reinforcement learning (RL) algorithms to the classic inverted pendulum problem.
-The inverted pendulum is a fundamental control challenge in dynamics and control theory, involving balancing a pendulum upright on a moving cart by applying appropriate horizontal forces.
+The inverted pendulum is a common challenge in control theory, involving balancing a pendulum upright on a moving cart by applying appropriate horizontal forces.
 This setup serves as an excellent testbed for experimenting with RL algorithms in a practical setting.

 ![Pendulum Illustration](./figures/PendulumFig.svg)